dr-jam/GameplayProgramming/README.md

 Office Hours: TBD

 ### Course
-Lecture Meeting Time: Tuesdays and Thursday at 1:40-3:00 PM in YOUNG 184
+Lecture Meeting Time: Tuesdays and Thursdays at 1:40-3:00 PM in YOUNG 184
 Discussion: Tuesdays at 8:00-8:50 AM ~~in YOUNG184~~
 Holiday:
 Final Examination Period: Thursday, March 21st at 3:30 PM

 ## Course Description

-This course is about the design and development of nuanced and highly-contextual gameplay systems built on the foundation of traditional game engines.
-Technical game development has many facets including graphics engines, sound engines, networking, and animation system.
-Many of these facets are now well-established and are provided for in modern game engines.
-The focus of this course is on the remaining areas that are difficult to abstract and engineer into game engines as they are depend on the genre or details of a specific game design.
+This course is about the design and development of nuanced and highly contextual gameplay systems built on the foundation of traditional game engines.
+Technical game development has many facets, including graphics engines, sound engines, networking, and animation systems.
+Many of these facets are well-established and provided for in modern game engines.
+The focus of this course is on the remaining areas that are difficult to abstract and engineer into game engines as they depend on the genre or details of a specific game design.

 ## Materials

-Unity version 2022.2.13.
-Download it directly [here](https://unity.com/releases/editor/whats-new/2022.2.13) or get it with Unity Hub putting the following URI in your browser:
+Unity version 2022.3.16.
+Download it directly [here](https://unity.com/releases/editor/whats-new/2022.3.16) or get it with Unity Hub putting the following URI in your browser:
-unityhub://2022.2.13f1/5f5de2657605
+unityhub://2022.3.16f1/d2c21f0ef2f1
 You can download Unity Hub [here](https://unity3d.com/get-unity/download).

-Notes: we will be switching to the 2022 Long Term Support release when it is available.
-It should be virtually identical to 2022.2.13.

 ## Grading and Assessment